reactioncommerce/reaction-docs/index.md

 Reaction is developed on [Node.js](https://nodejs.org) and the [Meteor](https://meteor.com) framework.
 It is both an open source solution and a Platform as a Service (PaaS) that is available via [reactioncommerce.com](https://reactioncommerce.com).

 ## Docs Overview

-* The **Introduction** section of our documentation provides an overview of the features of Reaction, and it will answer questions about how to use Reaction as a shop owner.
+- The **Introduction** section of our documentation provides an overview of the features of Reaction, and it will answer questions about how to use Reaction as a shop owner.

-* The  **Developer** section to our docs that are meant to help a developer or designer quickly start using the platform locally, where they can contribute changes to the project, or fork the project and modify to suit any requirement.
+- The  **Developer** section to our docs that are meant to help a developer or designer quickly start using the platform locally, where they can contribute changes to the project, or fork the project and modify to suit any requirement.

-* The **Packages** section documents details on specific Reaction apps/packages.

 This documentation is part of the project pages, which you can browse at [GitHub](https://github.com/reactioncommerce/).